Channel Four Television Corporation: History

 Towards the end of the 1980s, the government began a radical process of re-organisation of the commercial broadcasting industry, which was written onto the statute books by means of the Broadcasting Act 1990.
 Significantly, this meant the abolition of the IBA, and hence the Channel Four Television Company.
 The result led to the creation of a corporation to own and operate the channel, which would have greater autonomy and would eventually go on to establish its other operations.
 The new corporation, which became operational in 1993, was the Channel Four Television Corporation, and was created to replace the former broadcasting operations of the Channel Four Television Company.
 It remained publicly-owned and was regulated by the new Independent Television Commission (ITC), created under the same act.
 The ITC and its duties were later replaced by Ofcom, which like its predecessor is responsible for appointing the corporation's board, in agreement with the Secretary of State for Culture, Media and Sport.

 In terms of the station's remit and other duties, the creation of the corporation meant little change; the new corporation would have to manage its own advertising, rather than this being carried out on its behalf by the local ITV contractors (see Funding).

 In March 2010, Channel Four Television Corporation and its chief executive were criticised by the Culture, Media and Sport Select Committee for breaking service commitments, a lack of transparency in accounting for digital channels, poor governance and failed investments.

 Channel Four Television Corporation was considered for privatisation by the governments of Margaret Thatcher, John Major and Tony Blair.
 In 2014, the Cameron-Clegg coalition government drew up proposals to privatise the corporation but the sale was blocked by the Liberal Democrat Business Secretary Vince Cable.
 In 2016, the future of the channel was again being looked into by the government, with analysts suggesting several options for the channel's future.

+In 2021, the new national headquarters was opened at the Majestic, Leeds.
+The previous headquarters at 124 Horseferry Road became the corporation's London headquarters.

 In June 2021, the government of Boris Johnson was considering selling the channel.
 In April 2022, the Department for Digital, Culture, Media and Sport acknowledged that ministerial discussions were taking place regarding the sale of Channel Four Television Corporation.
 The channel's chief executive, Alex Mahon, expressed disappointment at this, saying that its vision for the future was "rooted in continued public ownership".
 However, the Government subsequently announced in January 2023 that the planned sale of the channel had been cancelled.

 In April 2025, the company announced its chief executive Alex Mahon, who has held the position since October 2017, will step down in the summer of 2025.
 Jonathan Allan, the chief operating officer, will serve as interim chief executive while her replacement is hired.